jsreport/docs/docs/dotnet-client.md

-> **Install-Package jsreport.Client**

 ##Basics
-`jsreport.Client` is c# client for the jsreport REST API.
+`jsreport.Client` is c# client for the [jsreport REST API](/learn/api).
 It represents convenient way to remotely access jsreport server instance and invoke report rendering using simple c# code.
-It is compatible with the [on premise](/on-prem)  as well as [jsreportonline](/online) instances and the lib runs on full .NET as well as .NET Core.
+It is compatible with the [on premise](/on-prem), [jsreportonline](/online) as well as [.net local](/learn/dotnet-local) instances.
+The `jsreport.Client` is implemented as [.NET Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) library so it should run pretty much everywhere the .Net Standard `1.6` or higher is implemented.

 ## Get started